 Following Christ within Islam?
 As Paul-Gordon Chandler shows, the idea is neither absurd nor impossible.
 In his timely, refreshing and often surprising book, Chandler seeks to break down the seemingly enormous barriers that divide Christians from Muslims, and in the process offers a potent manifesto for waging peace on Islam.
 I hope the book finds a very wide readership.

 - Philip Jenkins, Distinguished Professor of History at Baylor, Co-Director for the Program on Historical Studies of Religion in the Institute for Studies of Religion

 That Christians and Muslims don’t understand one another is an understatement.
 Paul-Gordon Chandler knows both groups in detail and first hand.
 He pushes the rubble of stereotypes to the sidelines and in the cleared space tells the story of the novelist Mazhar Mallouhi, well known in the Arab world.
 Incredibly, understanding emerges.
 This book couldn’t be more timely.

-- Eugene Peterson, author and Professor Emeritus of Spiritual Theology, Regent College, Vancouver, BC
+- the late Eugene Peterson, author & Professor Emeritus of Spiritual Theology, Regent College, Vancouver, BC

 I consider this an important book.
 What a life Mazhar Mallouhi has lived!
 He stands in an almost singular position as a bridge between two worlds which, alas, seem to be separated by an ever-increasing divide.